 Save for the cream cheese frosting, these gluten-free pumpkin bars are naturally dairy-free.
 You can leave the frosting off and optionally add some dairy-free mini chocolate chips to the batter to eat it like pumpkin bread.

-Alternatively, you can sub in dairy-free cream cheese and butter in the frosting or top it with whipped coconut cream!
+Alternatively, you can substitute dairy-free cream cheese and butter in the frosting or top it with whipped coconut cream!

 Do pumpkin bars need to be refrigerated?

 The frosted pumpkin bars will keep at room temperature for a few hours.
-Stored in an airtight container in the refrigerator, they’ll last for 5-6 days.
+Stored in an airtight container they'll last about 2 days on the counter and 5-6 days in the refrigerator.

-To serve, remove the bars and let the frosting come to room temperature for 20-30 minutes before serving.
+To serve, remove the bars from the refrigerator and let the frosting come to room temperature for 20-30 minutes before serving.

 Do pumpkin bars freeze well?